BuoyantIO/cert-manager-workshop/README.md

 # Cert Manager Workshop

-Welcome to our join Buoyant and Jetstack workshop on zero trust in Kubernetes with Linkerd.
+Welcome to our joint Buoyant and Jetstack workshop on zero trust in Kubernetes with Linkerd!

 We're going to walk you through installing and configuring Linkerd with a short lived certificate.
 Then we're going to show you how to configure policy for a sample application that will demonstrate the principles of zero trust.

+We'll use both [cert-manager](https://github.com/cert-manager/cert-manager) and [trust-manager](https://github.com/cert-manager/trust)
+for managing our certs.

 ## Requirements

+You'll need the [Linkerd CLI](https://linkerd.io/2.12/getting-started/) installed for this workshop.

+In addition, you'll need any recent version of the following tools:

+* `helm`
-* Rootful docker
+* `kubectl`
-* helm
+* `curl`
+* `openssl` and `jq` (only required to inspect certificates; you can complete the workshop without these tools!)

+In addition, if you want to run a test cluster locally using k3d you'll need the following tools:

-* k3d
+* k3d (and rootful docker)
-* kubectl
+* or kind (untested)

+We recommend that workshop attendees follow the instructions on our slides which detail how to get a free Civo cluster for test purposes, rather than trying to use k3d or kind!

 ## Outline

 * Why cryptographic identity?
 * Why use cert-manager?
-* Cert manager Issuers
+* cert-manager Issuers
-  * CA
+  * CA / SelfSigned
   * Vault
   * Venafi
   * ACME